imhq/rust-interview-handbook/README.md

 Rust is a statically compiled language with a rich type system and ownership model.
 It can be used to power performance-critical services while guaranteeing memory safety and thread safety, empowering developers to debug at compile-time.
 In addition to that Rust has great documentation and a user-friendly compiler with top-end tools like integrated package managers and multi-editor with features like type inspection and auto-completion.

-Rust prevents all crashes, and it is very interesting that Rust is safe by default like JavaScript, Ruby, and Python.
+Rust prevents all crashes, and, interestingly, Rust is safe by default like JavaScript, Ruby, and Python.
 This is much more powerful than C/C++ because we cannot write the wrong parallel code you can never see fault in rust.
 It is very fast in representing a lot of programming paradigms very well.

 ## Interview Questions